 It seems to me that we visit the Lake District with the purpose of staying indoors rather a lot.
 That just is not what I had in mind.
 I’ve had mainly two sorts of responses from friends.
-One is “oh yeah, it always rains when I go as well”.
+One is “oh yeah us too, we always get rain on holiday in the Lakes”.
 The other is more baffling and is “you need to keep going back lots of times until eventually you see it in good weather”.
 Just the maths of that makes no sense.
 So much time committed to one small hope.

 One last comment I got was “there’s no such thing as bad weather, only the wrong clothing” but in the case of a beautiful vista I have to disagree.
 We had waterproofs, fleeces, somewhere to dry out, cafes for respite, and – after I got over my rant – a positive outlook.
 But the natural beauty was often obscured by cloud.

 It was absolutely not all bad, wet and cloudy and the best weather was saved for our boat trip on the lake.
 From there we could see the beauty of some distant hills and little sailing boats dancing in the breeze.
 I let my youngest daughter have the camera, and I was so pleased she wanted to take photos as normally she is not in to photography.